 President of IRCS TNB

-Banwarilal Purohit is an Indian politician from Nagpur region of Maharastra, born in nawalgarh, Jhunjhunu District of Rajasthan.
+Banwarilal Purohit is an Indian politician from the Nagpur region of Maharastra, born in Nawalgarh, Jhunjhunu District of Rajasthan.
 He is the incumbent 20th Governor of Tamil Nadu

 Who We Are

 Indian Red Cross Society (IRCS) was established in 1920 under the Indian Red Cross Society Parliament Act XV of 1920.
 The Act was last amended in 1992 and rules were framed in 1994.

 The IRCS has 35 State / Union Territories Branches with more than 700 district and sub district branches.